noxworld-dev/opennox/docs/game-console.md

 ### set quest

 These commands allow more controls for Nox Quest game mode.
 See [this page](game-quest.md) for details.

+### set maps

+These commands allow more controls for game map loading.

+- `set maps allow.all` - disable game mode checks when loading the map; allows loading campaign in multiplayer, etc

 ### cheat god